Registration

 • Maximum Course Load - During the Fall and Spring semesters, a student may register for up to 18 hours.
 The Registrar may approve up to 21 hours for students with an institutional GPA of 3.5 or higher.
 Course loads above 21 hours must also have a recommendation from the student’s department chair.
 During the Summer term, a student may register for up to 13 hours.
 The Registrar may approve up to 15 hours for students with an institutional GPA of 3.5 or higher.
 Students not in good academic standing will be limited to 13 hours during any term.
 Course loads above 13 hours must have a recommendation from an academic advisor or department chair that is made to the Registrar

 • The PREQ & TEST SCORE-ERROR occurs when students attempt to register for courses in which they do not meet the course prerequisites.
 Course prerequisites are checked during the registration process.
 To resolve this error, students should register for a different course in which they meet course prerequisites.
 A list of course prerequisites can be found by returning to the Registration Worksheet and clicking on Class Search at the bottom of the page.
 Click on the CRN and then on the Course Title.
 The course prerequisites are listed at the bottom of the page.
 Labs and Lectures: When registering for a science course that requires a lab, both the lecture and lab courses must be registered for successfully at the same time.
 You will receive a course PREQ & TEST SCORE or CORQ Course XXXX REQ ERROR until registration for both courses (lecture and lab) are successful.
-Concurrent Prerequistes: a set of courses that must be taken simultaneously.
+Concurrent Prerequisites: a set of courses that must be taken simultaneously.

 • The REPEAT COUNT EXCEEDS 1 error occurs when a student has exceeded the number of attempts allowed to repeat a course.
 Effective spring 2012, a student may repeat a course once.
 Receiving this error means that the student has exceeded the attempts more than one additional time.
 To resolve this error, the student may consult the academic department of that discipline to be considered for an override.